resbazaz/organization/GOVERNANCE.md

 ### Code of conduct

 ResBaz is a community intended for networking and collaboration as well as learning.
-We value the participation of every member of the scientific community and want all attendees to have an enjoyable and fulfilling experience.
-Accordingly, all attendees are expected to show respect and courtesy to other attendees throughout the event and in interactions online associated with ResBaz.
+We value the participation of every member of the data science community.
+We strive for all attendees at our events to have an enjoyable and fulfilling experience.
+Accordingly all attendees at our events (as well as participants in online interactions associated with ResBaz) are expected to show respect and courtesy to each other.

 **To report a breach of the code of conduct, please email us at resbazaz[at]gmail.com**